Our pathologists and researchers are skilled at diagnosing common and rare ovarian cancers, including:

 After our doctors carefully review your medical history and your familial risk of developing ovarian cancer, and complete a pelvic exam, they will conduct a combination of biopsies and imaging tests.
 The results from these tests are reviewed regularly

-by a dedicated gynecology team of surgeons, medical oncologists, and radiation oncologists.
+by a dedicated gynecology team of surgeons, medical oncologists, and radiation oncologists at a weekly tumor board meeting.
 This team will determine the best course of treatment specific to your type of ovarian cancer.

 Recommended tests to determine the presence of ovarian cancer

 - Transvaginal ultrasound: a procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs, such as the vagina, uterus,

 fallopian tubes, and bladder.
 The wave echoes form a picture of body tissues called a sonogram.

 - Blood test: a test to measure a substance in the blood called CA-125 (a tumor marker that is often found to be elevated in the blood of women with ovarian cancer).
 This test is used to monitor the progress of treatment.